-- 1 Select Open Terrain Model or Import GeoTIFF Image in the File menu. - 2 Open the map or previous survey for the area where you are planning this job. - 3 Select Planning mode on the Geographical toolbar. - 4 Select Planning and Open Job on the View menu to start editing or using a job. - 5 Continue to make polygons and lines for the survey. - New polygon
+- 1 Select Open Terrain Model or Import GeoTIFF Image in the File menu. - 2 Open the map or previous survey for the area where you are planning this job. - 3 Select Planning mode on the Geographical toolbar. - 4 Select Planning and Open Job on the View menu to start editing or using a job. - 5 Continue to make polygons and lines for the survey.

+New polygon

 Define the area you want to survey with a polygon.
 The polygon can have as many edges as needed.
-Double-click to close the polygon.
+Click to start a polygon and double-click to close the polygon.